Six Natural Remedies for Athlete's Foot Relief

 - 1 clove of garlic, finely chopped

-- Once you obtain a paste, apply it on the affected area and let it act for about 20 minutes.
+- Once you get a paste, apply it on the affected area and let it act for about 20 minutes

 - 5 or 6 garlic cloves, peeled

-- For this remedy, you’ll need a container or glass jar to mix the ingredients.
+- Firstly, you’ll need a container or glass jar to mix the ingredients

-- Once all the ingredients have been added, close the container tightly and let it rest for a period of about 15 or 20 days, in a cool and dark place.
+- Then, let sit for a period of about 15 or 20 days, in a cool and dark place

-- To apply, pour a little of the mixture onto a gauze or cotton and rub onto the area affected by the fungus.
+- Finally, to apply, pour a little of the mixture onto a gauze or cotton and rub onto the area affected by the fungus